You can get in trouble when you treat relationships as tools.

 You’re not going to beat up someone you love, are you?

 Don’t.
 That’s not high-quality love if you do.
-Loving means that through action, you’re going to try to find ways to make the individual prosper.
+Loving means that through action, you’re trying to find ways to make the individual prosper.

 That’s what you should do with your body.